EverestWorks/EverTerm/README.md

 The source is for **PYTHON 3+ ONLY**

-v1.1.100 PATCH 1 RELEASE 2 comes soon, linux builds arent ready yet
+NOTE: Codespaces works, use it if your lazy and dont feel like installing VSCode or VS

-NOTE: Ccodespaces works, use it if your lazy and dont feel like installing VSCode or VS
+NOTE: You can no longer compile our source with py2exe